fwalcott/102-lab-07/README.md

 Refactoring with JS Functions

-Adding functions to existing code to make it easier to read a exicute.
+Adding functions to existing code to make it easier to read a excute.